 Clear, mutually acceptable agreements are an essential component of the legal transference of ownership.
 In the practice of real estate, contracts are the instruments used to describe and record the agreements made during the conveyance of property.
-A contract is nearly always involved, whether a salesperson is promising to sell a property within a specified period of time, a prospective buyer is placing an offer on a house, or a seller is considering an offer on a property.
+A contract is nearly always involved, whether a salesperson promises to sell a property within a specified time period, or a prospective buyer places an offer on a house, or a seller considers an offer on a property.

 Before entering into a legally binding agreement, real estate professionals must fully understand the contracts that govern their industry.
-A failure to understand contracts can leave a licensee vulnerable to various kinds of liability and litigation and can also lead to damage to their professional reputation.
+A failure to understand contracts can leave a licensee vulnerable to various kinds of liability and litigation.
 Therefore, it is vital that real estate professionals clearly understand contracts and contractual language so that they can protect themselves and their clients against errors, oversights, and misunderstandings.

 Upon completion of this course, the student will be able to:

 - Name and explain the components of a valid contract